Justin-Sawyer/recipeas-and-greens/README.md

 ```
 ### Deleting Account:

-While the code for deleting an Account is relatively straighforward, the developer nonetheless came across an interesting problem while testing the functionality.
+While the code for deleting an Account is relatively straightforward, the developer nonetheless came across an interesting problem while testing the functionality.

 The developer discovered that if he were to create an Account, then delete it and then create a new Account using the same "credentials", all previous recipes created by the first Account, as well as any recipes the first Account had lsited as favourites were automatically attributed to this new Account.